Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Introduction

 Negotiation between a buyer and a seller often takes place alongside buyer search.
 In housing markets, buyers typically negotiate with a seller while simultaneously continuing to visit and make offers on alternative properties.
 Similarly, in car purchases, buyers may solicit and compare quotes from multiple dealers before committing to a transaction.
 In online marketplaces, where price negotiation has become increasingly common, buyers can both haggle with a given seller and continue searching for alternative listings offering better terms.
 Despite the prevalence of such environments, existing empirical studies of bargaining typically analyze each bargaining interaction in isolation.
 As a result, we lack systematic evidence on how the availability of search during negotiation shapes bargaining outcomes in real-world settings.

 Search availability during bargaining can undermine buyer commitment.
 Depending on the bargaining protocol, a buyer may walk away during negotiations or even renege after reaching an agreement if a better outside option becomes available.
 This has emerged as a practical concern on several online marketplaces, including eBay, Etsy, Facebook Marketplace, and Mercari.
 For example, sellers on eBay have long reported frustration with buyers who fail to complete purchases after their counteroffers are accepted, resulting in delayed or unpaid transactions.
 In response, eBay introduced an immediate payment feature that automatically charges the buyer upon offer acceptance (\textcite{ecommercebytes2021ebay}).
-Despite the use of such commitment enhancing policies, their welfare implications for buyers, sellers, and platforms remain poorly understood.
+Despite the use of such commitment-enhancing policies, their welfare implications for buyers, sellers, and platforms remain poorly understood.
 Understanding these implications requires analyzing not only how individual bargaining outcomes change but also how platform-wide equilibrium objects, such as the distribution of listing prices, respond.

-This paper builds and estimates a structural model of bargaining with search and quantifies the welfare impact of requiring buyer commitment.
-In the model, a searching buyer randomly matches with a seller and enters a price negotiation.
-A key feature is that the buyer may not be committed to suspending further search during bargaining, which can generate delay and even reneging after an agreement is reached.
-The model predicts endogenous sorting into commitment status, with high valuation buyers choosing to be committed not to search during bargaining and sellers optimally accepting lower offers only from committed buyers.
+This paper develops and estimates a structural model of complete-information bargaining with search, and quantifies the welfare effects of requiring buyer commitment.
+In the model, a searching buyer randomly matches with a seller and engages in price negotiation.
+A key feature is that buyers may continue searching during bargaining, which can generate delay and even reneging after agreement.
+The model predicts endogenous sorting into commitment status: among buyers who choose to negotiate, higher-valuation buyers are more likely to commit to suspending search, and sellers optimally accept steeper discounts from such committed buyers.
+Lower-valuation buyers, in contrast, must offer a premium to compensate for their higher risk of reneging.

 I use detailed offer level data from the Japanese online marketplace Mercari.
 I exploit a unique feature of the data that records all textual communication exchanged during price negotiations.
 Using this information, I find evidence of endogenous sorting into commitment status, reflected in some buyers explicitly pledging immediate payment.
 These buyers complete transactions with substantially shorter delays and are significantly less likely to renege than buyers who do not make such pledges.
 Consistent with the model's predictions, sellers are also more willing to accept lower counteroffers from buyers who signal commitment.